-- Means you can charge your guests credit cards (although be careful and make sure you opt for a Channel Manager that uses 3D secure for card payments.
+- This means you can charge your guest’s credit cards (although be careful and make sure you opt for a Channel Manager that uses 3D secure for card payments.
 (Here’s an explanation as to what 3D secure is).

 - You can write your description of your property just once, and then this is pushed out to all of the different booking channels (I like this one!!)

-- They will provide you booking data to show you things like the average numbers of people staying at your property, average rate, etc. All very useful data you can shape your business with.
+- They will provide you with booking data to show you things like the average number of people staying at your property, average rate, etc. All very useful data you can shape your business with.

 10. Not Generating direct bookings